jeffreykegler/old_kollos/notes/misc/loup2.md

 and improving the algorithm,
 but they are certainly not necessary if you only want to implement it.

-### The "level" of rules and symbols
+### The "nulling height" of rules and symbols

-First we define *level* for rules and for symbols.
+First we define *nulling height* for rules and for symbols.
 The definition is inductive.

-* Symbols not on the LHS of any rule have level 0.

-* Any symbol on the LHS of an empty rule also has level 0.
+* Any symbol on the LHS of an empty rule also has nulling height 0.

-* If the highest level of the the symbols on its RHS is `n` the level of a rule is `n + 1`.
+* If the highest nulling height of the the symbols on its RHS is `n` the nulling height of a rule is `n + 1`.

-* If symbol `x` is not of level zero, it must be on the LHS of at least one non-emtpy rule.
+* If symbol `x` is not of nulling height zero, it must be on the LHS of at least one non-emtpy rule.
-    If the lowest level of the rules with symbol `x` on the LHS is `n`, then the level of the symbol is `n + 1`.
+    If the lowest nulling height of the rules with symbol `x` on the LHS is `n`, then the nulling height of the symbol is `n + 1`.

-* The level of empty rules will not be used, but for consistency, they can be thought of as having a level of -1.
+* The nulling height of empty rules will not be used, but for consistency, they can be thought of as having a nulling height of -1.

-### Proof by induction
+It can be seen by induction on this definition that nulling height is defined for a symbol if and only if it is nullable.

+### If a symbol is marked nullable, it has a nulling height nullable

+It is straightforward to by examining the pseudo-code that no symbol is marked nullable unless it has a defined nulling height.
+Less obvious is the converse, which we will show next.

+### If a symbol has a nulling height, our algorithm marks it nullable.

-The proof is by strong induction on the symbol level.
+The proof is by strong induction on the nulling height of symbols.
-The basis is that all symbols of level 0 are marked nullable.
+The basis is that all symbols of nulling height 0 are marked nullable.
+The basis is given by the initialiation of the "work stack" in the pseudo code.

-For the step of the induction, we assume that all nullables of level `n` or less are marked nullable, and seek to show that our algorithm will mark as nullable any nullable symbol `x` of level `n + 1`.
+For the step of the induction, we assume that all nullables of nulling height `n` or less are marked nullable, and seek to show that our algorithm will mark as nullable any nullable symbol `x` of nulling height `n + 1`.

 ## Proof of time complexity